We explore what landlords need to know about reporting their rental income tax and tax deductible expenses for their properties.

 The software also creates professional reports that you can customize and share with your accountant, stakeholders, or anyone else who needs the information.
 Best of all, you’ll have everything ready for your rental income taxes at the end of the year.

-* First 3 properties free.
+* Your first 3 properties are completely free.